shikharmn/OAK/README.md

-# OAK: Enriching Document Representations using Auxiliary Knowledge for Extreme Classification
+# OAK: Enriching Document Representations using Auxiliary Knowledge for Extreme Classification (ICML '24)
 This is the codebase for the project Online Auxiliary Knowledge (OAK).
-Please refer to the preprint for technical details, this README will explain usage.
+Please refer to the publication for technical details, this README will explain usage.
 Please reach out to shikharmohan@microsoft.com for any clarifications.

-### Note for Clarity
-In Extreme Classification (XC) literature we retrieve **labels** for **documents**, which corresponds to retrieving **documents** from **queries** in the traditional Dense Retrieval context.
-This codebase will follow the documents->labels terminology.
-Furthermore, AKPs (individual Auxiliary Knowledge Pieces from the Knowledge Bank, refer to paper for more details) can be referred to as `titles` or `metadata` based on the setting and both are used interchangeably in the code.
+## Overview
+The objective in eXtreme Classification (XC) is to find relevant labels for a document from an exceptionally large label space.
+Most XC application scenarios have rich auxiliary data associated with the input documents, e.g., frequently clicked webpages for search queries in sponsored search.
+Unfortunately, most of the existing XC methods do not use any auxiliary data.
+In this paper, we propose a novel framework, Online Auxiliary Knowledge (OAK), which harnesses auxiliary information linked to the document to improve XC accuracy.
+OAK stores information learnt from the auxiliary data in a knowledge bank and during a forward pass, retrieves relevant auxiliary knowledge embeddings for a given document.
+An enriched embedding is obtained by fusing these auxiliary knowledge embeddings with the document's embedding, thereby enabling much more precise candidate label selection and final classification.
+OAK training involves three stages.
+(1) Training a linker module to link documents to relevant auxiliary data points.
+(2) Learning an embedding for documents enriched using linked auxiliary information.
+(3) Using the enriched document embeddings to learn the final classifiers.
+OAK outperforms current state-of-the-art XC methods by up to
+∼5% on academic datasets, and by ∼3% on an auxiliary data-augmented variant of LF-ORCAS-800K dataset in Precision@1.
+OAK also demonstrates statistically significant improvements in sponsored search metrics when deployed on a large scale search engine.
 ## Requirements
 Use `oak.yml` to install the required libraries.